 - Stilted exchanges – Your dialogue may not sound natural.
 This is one of the ubiquitous dialogue errors made by first time novelists.
 Read it aloud and see if it sounds like something your character would say.
 Have you included contractions?
 We say “I’ll” rather than “I will” when we speak to each other.

 - Similar voices – Make sure that each character has a distinct voice.
 He or she should have a different pattern of speech and vocabulary.
 You can reveal interesting character details, including a level of education or self-awareness, with this technique.

 - Small talk – This ‘filler’ dialogue does not advance the plot or our understanding of the characters.
 Sometimes we insert it because we haven’t let the characters speak for a while or we think we need ‘white space’.
-Have you made sure the characters are not just talking for the reader’s benefit?
+Have you made sure the characters are talking for the reader’s benefit?
 We should use dialogue to prompt action or to reveal characters’ emotions and motivations.

-- Exposition – This is when a character explains the story in dialogue.
+- Exposition – This is when a character explains a large part of the story in dialogue.
 This is one of the worst kinds of telling rather than showing.
-Sometimes an author feels the need to tell the reader something and uses a character to do it rather than weaving the information into the storyline.
+Sometimes an author feels the need to tell the reader something and uses a character to do it rather than weaving this backstory into the storyline.

 - Using names in dialogue – It is unusual for us to say people’s name when we are speaking to them.
 We only do this if we are trying to attract their attention, for example, ‘Jack!
 We’re over here!’, or if we want to make a point, for example, ‘I’ve warned you to stop lying, Dylan.’
 It is better not to use a character’s name to establish identity.
 Your character may end up sounding like a salesman at a convention.